All Products

 • No pending transactions exist.
 Pending transactions are the transactions that hold locks but are not committed within 15 seconds.

-• The number of active sessions on the table is less than 64.
+• The number of active sessions in the database instance is less than 64.

 Note